bigredseo/bigredseo-woocommerce-order-attribution-guard/README.md

 ## Why this exists
 Recent bot activity can hit checkout endpoints directly, bypassing normal flows.
 This plugin forces valid Woo Order Attribution data to be present before orders can proceed.

+## Extended info on why this plugin was created
+The makers of the plugin "WooCommerce PayPal Payments" faild to issue an update to their plugin to stop the Card Testing Attacks.
+While other members chimed in to assist others and offer code regarding disable_wc_endpoint and ppc-create-order, no official fix was released and instead, thread comments were all archived by a moderator and the response from the folks at https://wordpress.org/plugins/woocommerce-paypal-payments/ was initially suggested to just disable the plugin until they had a fix, disable guest checkout, or activate 3DS which puts another layer of security by sending purchase codes via mobile etc. None of which are viable solutions.

-## Key features
+## Features
+- Blocks checkout if **Origin** or **Device Type** is missing
-- Gates:
+- Works with:
-  - Store API checkout: `/wp-json/wc/store/v1/checkout`
+  - Store API (`/wc/store/v1/checkout`)
-  - PayPal Payments AJAX routes: `ppc-create-order`, `ppc-approve-order`
+  - PayPal Payments express flows (`ppc-create-order`, `ppc-approve-order`)
-  - Classic checkout fallback
+  - Classic checkout (`woocommerce_checkout_create_order`)
 - Lightweight, no settings required (sane defaults)
 - Extensible via filters
+- Adds order notes when an order is blocked
+- Logs **pass/fail attempts** (IP, URI, User Agent) in a browser-accessible log file
+- Admin bypass option for testing

 ## Requirements
 - WordPress 6.0+